informatter/fullstack-fastapi-rag-sample/README.md

 # Sample Retrieval Augmented Generation (RAG) Full Stack Application 🤖 🦙

-⚠️ This repo is currently in the process of getting built
+⚠️ Currently in the process of getting built 🛠️

+This repo will be a full stack application which uses RAG for an AI agent to have domain specific knowledge.
+It currently uses the OpenAI API, but the goal is to have the functionality to swap it for open source models which can be self hosted.

 ### Tech stack:
 **backend**